oneapi-src/oneDNN/doc/primitives/batch_normalization.md

 2. For the data types that have forward propagation support only, mean and variance must be provided by a user (i.e., #dnnl_use_global_stats is set).

-3. **GPU**
-   - ReLU eltwise post-op supports non-zero \f$\alpha\f$ parameter in reference implementation only.

-4. CPU implementations do not support the fusion with binary addition and ReLU activation (#dnnl_fuse_norm_add_relu).
+3. CPU implementations do not support the fusion with binary addition and ReLU activation (#dnnl_fuse_norm_add_relu).

 ## Performance Tips